PacktPublishing/learn-sql-database-programming/README.md

 **Following is what you need for this book:**
 This book is for business analysts, SQL developers, database administrators, and students learning SQL.
 If you want to learn how to query and manipulate SQL data for database administration tasks or simply extract and organize relevant data for analysis, you’ll find this book useful.
 No prior SQL experience is required.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-15).

 ### Software and Hardware List